YouTube

 M-Su 7pm-12m

-Ken, a Worcester resident, joined the MS Challenge Walk in 2005, more than a decade after his mother was diagnosed.
+Ken joined the MS Challenge Walk in 2005, more than a decade after his mother was diagnosed.
 After walking for three years and 150 miles, he switched to the support crew and now rides his bicycle along the trail, providing whatever encouragement (and snacks!) he can to the 600 walkers.
-He is also on the event's steering committee and is this site's webmaster.
+He is also an alumnus of the event's steering committee and is this site's webmaster.

 MS Challenge Walk 2011: The Movie

-Written by on March 25, 2011 at 10:10 am
+Written by on Mar 25, 2011

 In a world where heroes can make a difference — there exists one weekend when they will do the impossible.
 The stars will align for hundreds of champions to come together and light a flame against the darkness, daring to defy their very fate.
 Friendships will be forged and all limits shattered, ensuring nothing will ever be the same.